faiqraedaya/ThermoProp/README.md

 *Thermophysical Properties Calculator*

 ## Overview
-ThermoProp is an enhanced thermophysical properties calculator designed for risk and safety engineering applications, with robust support for pure fluids and mixtures.
-It provides a modern, user-friendly graphical interface for calculating, simulating, and visualizing a wide range of thermodynamic and transport properties.
+ThermoProp is an enhanced thermophysical properties calculator with robust support for pure fluids and mixtures.
+It provides a modern, user-friendly GUI for calculating, simulating, and visualizing a wide range of thermodynamic and transport properties.

 ## Features
 - **Single Point Calculations:** Compute properties for pure fluids at specified conditions.